|The Book of Ezekiel|

 |Eze 1:9||- (top)|

 “of a man in front.”
 It seems that the way Ezekiel was looking, the face he was looking at was a human face.
 The four living creatures formed a hollow square, and the platform with God’s throne was somehow supported above them, but how it was supported is not given in the text.
-As the living creatures were assembled and moved, all their faces aligned the same: the human faces one way, the lion faces to the right, the ox faces to the left, and the eagle faces to the back.
+As the living creatures were assembled and moved, all their faces aligned the same: the human face faced straight ahead, the lion faces to the right (from the perspective of the human face looking forward), the ox faces to the left, and the eagle faces to the back.
 When the cherubim-throne moved, whichever way it moved all the same faces would be looking that direction.

 The four specific faces of the cherubim are no accident.
 The lion, eagle, and ox are often portrayed in the art and architecture of the ancient Near East, and all three animals were known for their respective strength: the lion in the fight, the eagle as the most powerful of birds, and the ox in plowing and hauling.
 Their strength made them formidable guards.
 Beyond pure strength, the lion was also known for courage and ferocity, as well as serving as a royal symbol (note the lions on each side of Solomon’s throne: 1 Kings 10:19-20).
 The eagle was thought to be the fastest and most noble bird; and the ox was also a symbol of fertility and divinity (note Jeroboam’s golden calves: 1 Kings 12:28; 2 Chron.
 13:8).
 Mankind is the pinnacle of God’s creation and the wisest of all the creatures, so the human face was fitting as well.